-The Forum is chaired by the member of the Planning Group, in 2022/23 this is Professor Richard Joiner, Department of Psychology, and is attended by the Pro-Vice-Chancellor (Education), Professor Julian Chaudhuri (From Dec 2021), and the Pro-Vice-Chancellor (Student Experience), Professor Cassie Wilson.
+The Forum is chaired by a member of the Planning Group, in 2022/23, this is Professor Richard Joiner, Department of Psychology, and is attended by the Pro-Vice-Chancellor (Education), Professor Julian Chaudhuri, and the Pro-Vice-Chancellor (Student Experience), Professor Cassie Wilson.

 An overall list of the Directors of Studies is maintained.